SharePoint Server 2013 Application Lifecycle Management

 For changes to applications, the recommended pattern to follow is consistent with existing code development and sustained engineering patterns.
 This includes disciplined branching and merging for bug fixes and feature development as well as incremental deployments to target application catalogs.
 The preceding guidance can be used to complete changes to applications for SharePoint and deploy them to target application catalogs or the store.

-The information in App for SharePoint update process provides additional tactical guidance on the techniques for updating SharePoint applications.
+The information in SharePoint Add-ins update process provides additional tactical guidance on the techniques for updating SharePoint applications.
 This includes accelerating deployment testing by shortening the cycle by which application updates are reflected in the farm in test environments.
 Additionally, this article has guidance on how to accommodate for state within various application deployment models.